collective/Products.CMFBibliographyAT/Products/CMFBibliographyAT/README.txt

-* Either choose the ``CMFBibliographyAT`` extension profile while creating a new Plone site or install it through the add-on control panel within the Plone UI
+* Either choose the ``CMFBibliographyAT`` extension profile while creating a new Plone site or install it through the add-on control panel within the Plone UI.

 What it does